SDU-eScience/UCloud/provider-integration/integration-module/wiki/design-docs/e2e-verification.md

 To mitigate the risk of keys being stolen, a relatively short TTL of the public keys are crucial.
 We recommend keeping this balanced with the inconvenience caused by having to reconnect and reconfigure the keys.

-### Replay Attacks and UCloud/Core Maliciously Changing Real Requests
+### Replay attacks and UCloud/Core maliciously changing real requests

 The `RpcManifest` is purposefully loose in the scope in which it acts.
 This allows UCloud/Core perform the required modifications to the request payload.
 Unfortunately, this also means that UCloud/Core could easily replay or even